igrzi/GolangStudy/Projects/weatherCLI/readme.md

 ## API Key

 This app uses the WeatherAPI to fetch weather data.
 You'll need to sign up on their website and obtain an API key.
-Once you have the API key, and place you API key inside the variable on line 43 in the main.go file.
+Once you have the API key, place your key inside the variable on line 43 in the main.go file.

 ## Contributions